* The deadline to apply for a 2017-18 Graduate Assistantship or Partial Tuition Fellowship is February 15, 2017! *

 2. Partial Tuition Fellowships (PTFs)

-WRD will offer two Partial Tuition Fellowships in 2016-17.
-Recipients will receive tuition reimbursement for three courses for the 2016-17 year.
+Recipients of Partial Tuition Fellowships receive tuition reimbursement for three courses for the 2017-18 academic year.
 Award recipients must be enrolled full-time in the MA

 How to Apply for a GA or PTF

 - Prospective students who wish to be considered for graduate assistantships must submit all of their program application materials to Graduate Admissions by February 15, 2017.

 - To be considered for a GA or PTF, all applicants must also send the award application form to the MA in WRD Program Director, Professor Lisa Dush, by February 15, 2017.

 - Current students in the MA in WRD must also submit additional materials specified on the award application form, including two recommendation letters, a writing sample, an unofficial transcript, and a statement of purpose.
 These materials must be sent to Professor Lisa Dush by February 15, 2017.

 - Those candidates selected as finalists for GA or PTF awards will be contacted in early March to schedule a telephone interview with Professor Dush.
 Final award announcements will be made by late March.

 3. Partial Tuition Waivers (PTWs)